-Project Area Resource Alternative 1 No Action Maintain Historic Route Alternative 2 Maintain Horseshoe w/ Window Alternative 3 (proposed action) Maintain Horseshoe w/o Window T&E Species May affect, not likely to adversely affect species within the historic route.
+Project Area Resource Alternative 1 No Action Maintain Historic Route Alternative 2 Maintain Horseshoe with Seasonal Restriction Alternative 3 (Proposed Action) Maintain Horseshoe with Seasonal Restriction, except Sloop Channel North and Hatteras Connector Channel (no Seasonal Restriction) T&E Species (under NMFS purview) May affect, not likely to adversely affect species within the historic route.
 May affect, not likely to adversely affect species via increase in turbidity and noise, removal of bottom habitat/benthos.
-May affect, not likely to adversely affect species via increase in turbidity and noise, removal of bottom habitat/benthos (same as Alt 2).
-Cultural Resources No effects within the historic route.
-No effects within the proposed corridor.
-No effects within the proposed corridor.
-Climate Change & SLR No effects within the historic route.
-No effects within the proposed corridor.
-No effects within the proposed corridor Socioeconomics May adversely affect ferry service, tourism, fishing and USCG Improvements to the ferry service, tourism, fishing and USCG relative to the No Action alternative.
+May affect, not likely to adversely affect species via increase in turbidity and noise, removal of bottom habitat/benthos.
+T&E Species (under USFWS purview) May affect, likely to adversely affect species via dredged material placement; MANLAA for manatee under 2017 Guidelines May affect, likely to adversely affect species via dredged material placement; MANLAA for manatee under 2017 Guidelines May affect, likely to adversely affect species via dredged material placement; MANLAA for manatee under 2017 Guidelines Cultural Resources No effect.
+No effect.
+Dredging will not occur in identified restricted areas.
+No effect.
+Dredging will not occur in identified restricted areas.
+Climate Change & SLR No effect.
+No effect.
+No effect.
+Socioeconomics May adversely affect ferry service, tourism, fishing and USCG Improvements to the ferry service, tourism, fishing and USCG relative to the No Action alternative due to a consistent more reliable channel.
 Significant improvements to ferry service, tourism, fishing and USCG relative to the No Action alternative due to a consistent more reliable channel.